utkuozbulak/svp-generative-ai/README.md

 ## 🔬 Overview

 Flow Imaging Microscopy (FIM) is a powerful tool for sub-visible particle (SvP) detection in biopharmaceuticals.
-However, data imbalance, particularly underrepresentation of particle types such as silicone oil and air bubbles—hinders the performance of multi-class deep learning classifiers.
+However, data imbalance, particularly underrepresentation of particle types such as silicone oil and air bubbles, hinders the performance of multi-class deep learning classifiers.

 In this work, we develop and validate a diffusion-based generative AI approach to synthesize realistic images of underrepresented particle types.
 We demonstrate that augmenting datasets with these synthetic images improves classification performance across multiple architectures.